OctopusDeploy/People/Software-Engineering/Levels-Maturity-And-Performance-Reviews.md

 1. ready for Maturing at the next level, but doesn't yet have an **opportunity** to demonstrate they can meet expectations at that level (e.g. there isn't an open position) (note: in a growing company, this should be a short-term situation), or
 2. ready for Maturing at the next level, but doesn't **want** to be promoted to the next level with its associated expectations (e.g. a "rockstar" at L3 and/or someone who prefers a more shallow growth trajectory).
 3. already Maturing at the next level, but **wants to go back** to the previous level where they can make their best contribution - (e.g. an L4.1 who realises their best contribution is L3.3) - we're pretty proud to say that several people have exercised this option with net-positive results!

+## Goals, Trajectories, Timing, and Tenure

+We've designed the career framework to be inclusive, equitable, and flexible.
+From time-to-time, we see some confusion about trajectories, timing, and tenure.

+_Goals_: Progression through to at least L3 (Senior) is a key goal of our career framework.
+With the help from the framework, managers should ensure all people at L1-2 have a credible path, steps laid out, and the support they need to reach L3 _eventually_.
+Progression beyond L3, further down the individual contributor or manager pathways, is considered optional.

+_Trajectories, Timing, and Tenure_: We make no blanket statements or strict rules about the rate of progression for any given individual and their life circumstances.
+We've designed the career framework to make tenure irrelevant.
+Instead, we focus on setting clear expectations to enable fruitful conversations with your manager about your growth trajectory and next steps, and to calibrate these expectations across the company.